 Phase 2 study of oral glutathione in children with cystic fibrosis.

-This study is taking place at multiple care centres across the USA.
-It will look at the safety and effectiveness of the oral drug glutathione in children with cystic fibrosis who use pancreatic enzyme replacement therapy (PERT).
+This study evaluated the safety and effectiveness of the oral drug glutathione in children with cystic fibrosis who use pancreatic enzyme replacement therapy (PERT).

 24 months - 10 years